MUGE-2021/image-retrieval-baseline/README.md

 The training will cost a few hours.
 The log and checkpoint files will be saved under the `logs` directory.

+**Caution**: Since the training convergence and stablility of in-batch contrastive learning are highly dependent on the global batch-size.
+If you use a much smaller batch-size than the default setting (32 per-GPU \* 8 GPU), please try to use a smaller learning rate to avoid training divergence. (related [issue](https://github.com/MUGE-2021/image-retrieval-baseline/issues/1)).
+We recommend to use more GPUs and larger global batch-size to achieve more stable convergence and better model performance.

 ### Inference and Evaluation

 Run the following command to compute image and query features using the trained CLIP model: